Siraat-cyber-academy/sc-900-certification-mcqs-01/test-02/01-27/09-windows-hello-authentication.md

 ## 📝 Options (Team Voices)

-⚠️ Note: Options are phrased to appear **tricky and plausible**, so each looks somewhat correct at first glance.

 A. 🇩🇰 **Eks2 – The Curious Whisper**:
 "A short **PIN** code tied directly to the device, quick to enter yet bound to hardware for extra security."